TimeMelt/qash-qkdc/README.md

 - this notebook was created using python v3.11
 - These circuits are not particularly fast in runtime (due to the nature of computations being executed)
 - in order to help with the preformance drag and to allow execution on different device types, the JAX python library is used
-- at the moment these circuits do not work with complex number operations, they do work with double-precision float values
+- at the moment these circuits do not work with complex number operations, they do work with single and double-precision float values

 #### Future Goals:
-- Create circuits to target trapped-ion and neutral-atom QPUs
+- create circuits compatible with neutral-atom QPUs
 - continue research/development of new and current circuits using physical quantum hardware (whether through the cloud or on-premise access)
 - ~~develop web ui for demo usage!~~